boehsermoe/neo/README.md

 ];
 ```

-Ok, your Neo4j Server is running and available?
+Is your Neo4j Server running and available?

 ~~~
 http://localhost:7474